 There are supplements with digestive enzymes that help digest FODMAPs in your small intestine, preventing them from entering your colon and fermenting there.
 By taking them with every meal, you can enjoy food containing FODMAPs even with a FODMAP intolerance and prevent symptoms.

-Enzymes that can digest FODMAPs include lactase, xylose isomerase and alpha galactosidase.
-Lactase splits lactose into glucose and galactose, xylose isomerase converts fructose into glucose, and alpha galactosidase can break down oligosaccharides, such as fructans and galactans, into smaller, absorbable carbohydrate molecules.
-Unfortunately, no suitable digestive enzyme has yet been found for the polyols in the FODMAP group.
+Enzymes that can digest FODMAPs include for example lactase.
+Lactase splits lactose into glucose and galactose.
 If you are sensitive to several FODMAPs, there are also supplements on the market with a combination of several enzymes.

 we would like to help you!